WandLZhang/genai-for-food/README.md

 gcloud projects add-iam-policy-binding YOUR_PROJECT_ID \
   --member=serviceAccount:${PROJECT_NUMBER}-compute@developer.gserviceaccount.com \
   --role=roles/cloudbuild.builds.builder

+# Grant Vertex AI User role for functions that use Vertex AI
+gcloud projects add-iam-policy-binding YOUR_PROJECT_ID \
+  --member=serviceAccount:${PROJECT_NUMBER}-compute@developer.gserviceaccount.com \
+  --role=roles/aiplatform.user
 ```

-This step is required to allow the service account to build and deploy Cloud Functions.
-Without this permission, deployments will fail with a build service account error.
+This step is required to allow the service account to build and deploy Cloud Functions, and to access Vertex AI services.
+Without these permissions, deployments will fail with a build service account error or Vertex AI access error.

 ### 4.2.
 Deploying Cloud Functions